 And treat it like a normal conversation instead.
 A conversation about uncovering someone’s problem, what they’ve tried to solve their problem before and based on that information – if it’s something you can solve for them moving forward.

-Establishing a flow to your call that feels good to YOU, your audience and results in you winning business is something we focus on in my 4 month Subtle Selling mentorship.
+Establishing a flow to your call that feels good to YOU, your audience and results in you winning business is something we focus on in my 6 month Matchmaker Sales Method Mentorship.

 I’ll also help tweak your offer to make it irresistible, help clarify marketing messaging (if necessary) and pre-qualification so you get prospects more likely to say “yes” in the first place.
 In addition to helping you craft better questions, overcome objections custom-to-you and use language you feel comfortable with.